LukasWallrich/personal_webpage/content/publication/diversity-meta/index.md

 - "2"
 publishDate: "2024-08-26T00:00:00Z"
 slides:
+summary: >
-summary: As diversity is becoming increasingly important to organizations, there has been a wealth of research on its relationship to team performance.
+  As diversity is becoming increasingly important to organizations, there has been a wealth of research on its relationship to team performance.
 In this meta-analysis, we synthesize 615 reports (with 2,638 effect sizes) to estimate these relationships, and to test whether their size is substantively meaningful.
 tags:
-title: The Relationship Between Team Diversity and Team Performance: Reconciling Promise and Reality Through a Comprehensive Meta-Analysis Registered Report
+title: 'The Relationship Between Team Diversity and Team Performance: Reconciling Promise and Reality Through a Comprehensive Meta-Analysis Registered Report'
 url_code: "https://osf.io/tzjxp/"
 url_preprint:"https://osf.io/nscd4/"
 url_dataset: "https://github.com/LukasWallrich/diversity_meta/blob/main/SM2%20-%20Analysis/data/full_dataset.rds"